One of my friends asked me this question today

-If you have to understand the above question, you have to know my friends background
+If you have to understand the above question, you have to know my friend’s background

-- Indian Grocery Store is 1 hour drive (happens when not living in metro)
+- Indian Grocery Store is 1-hour drive (happens when not living in metro)

-Life is Complex in USA
+Life is Complex in the USA

-Settling Down in USA
+Settling Down in the USA

-After initial temporary accommodation, when my friend started to settle down, he started facing problems (that’s what he says), but what in reality he’s taking life head-on and learning to live new life in the new world.
+After initial temporary accommodation, when my friend started to settle down, he started facing problems (that’s what he says), but what in reality he’s taking life head-on and learning to live the new life in the new world.

-Following list applies not only to my friend, but you will have the same issues too.
+The following list applies not only to my friend, but you will have the same issues too.